jermspeaks/jermspeaks.github.io/_posts/letters/2017-11-27-strangers-5-julie-valenti.md

 Julie talks about her "hidden agenda".
 By helping people re-wire their brain, she encourages people to be more alive.
 If people are more alive, they can become contributors and producers.
 If people are more alive, they consume less.

 I've heard this phrase somewhere else.
 Esther Perel was interviewed on the podcast, Design Matters, talking about how couples feel more alive when they first meet than years into the relationship.
 During a mid-life crisis, a person may talk of the experience as feeling alive again.
-The bridge between the two states of feeling alive and living without elation is hormones.
+Hormones are the bridge between feeling alive and living without elation.

 ### Brain, Hormones and Neuroplasticity

 Julie touched on the difference between needs and desires.
 A desire can be substituted with a want.
 A need is a necessity to keep living.
-Psychologists have dubbed the necessity of living as the hierarchy of needs, which are food, shelter, self-actualization.
+Necessities such as food and shelter.
 Desires are linked to dopamine receptors.
 When released, they trigger our reward center.

 Our brain can be broken down to the survival portion and our intelligent portion.
 The intelligent portion is our consciousness, our prefrontal lobe.
 The survival portion has been called the animal brain, or survival brain.
 Evolutionary psychologists theorize humans had a point in history where a pre-frontal lobe began to form, yet we share similar tendancies to animals.

-The reward center is linked to our survival brain.
-Amgdala? (verify).
+The reward center is linked to our survival brain, our Amygdala.
 Many human behaviors are linked to how we handle situations.
 With trauma, we rely on keeping ourselves safe, activiting neurons that lead us to make safe decisions.
 Hence the safe brain.

 There was a myth that your brain is fixed, unable to un-learn the past, after a certain age.
 However, recent research shows this is not the case.
 They formed a concept called neuroplasticity.
 Unlike the fixed concept, neuroplasticity says your brain is able to change by rewiring it.
 Neurons that wire together fire together.
 By taking the time to learn or un-learn, the brain will form neuropathways that forms new habits.

 Carol Dweck wrote a book about this called Fixed Mindset, Growth Mindset (verify).
 Dweck talks of people with fixed mindsets are less prone to take risks and fail.
 She talks about how people with fixed mindsets shut down after unable to do specific tasks.
 On the contrary, people with a growth mindset allow for failure and learn from mistakes and try again.
 In reality, everyone is a little of both, where we allow for failure in some aspects of our lives, growth mindset, and we are set in our ways in others, fixed mindset.

-Julie makes the
+Julie makes the ...

 ### Adult Responsibility is Non-Negotiable